Robin-Sch/davmail-docker/README.md

 Note that the first command will download and compile davmail, which might take a while depending on your server's internet speed and processor.
 Once build, you don't have to build it again and running the second command only is enough.

-Also as a side note, make sure to change the ports in the `compose.yml` file to make sure you are not exposing them to the public (unless you want that, of course).
+Also make sure to change the ports in the `compose.yml` file to make sure you are not exposing them to the public (unless you want that, of course).

 ### Setting up OAuth2 on "headless"

 Normally running davmail headless means that you can not use OAuth2, because you need a GUI for that.
 However, what you can do is download the `Dockerfile` to your **PC** and download the config from [here](https://github.com/mguessan/davmail/blob/master/src/etc/davmail.properties), make sure to save it as `davmail.properties`.

-Edit the `davmail.properties` file and set `davmail.server=false` and set `davmail.mode=O365Manual` (or whatever method you want to use, see [Exchange protocol](https://davmail.sourceforge.net/gettingstarted.html)), and run the command below.
+Edit the `davmail.properties` file and set `davmail.server=false` and set `davmail.mode=O365Manual` (or whatever method you want to use, see [Exchange protocol](https://davmail.sourceforge.net/gettingstarted.html)), and run the commands below (make sure to do this on your **PC**).

 ```
 docker build . -t davmail # again, this might take a bit